-PREREQUISITE: B OR HIGHER IN PRE-ALGEBRA
+PREREQUISITE: B OR HIGHER IN PRE-ALGEBRA & TEACHER RECOMMENDATION

 This course is designed for students who have demonstrated exceptional ability and motivation in mathematics.
 It is a weighted course and will have an effect on a student's high school grade point average.
 Students will develop an understanding that algebraic thinking is a powerful tool that can be used to model and solve real world problems.
+Students will be required to take the Ohio Algebra I end-of-course State test and earn a proficient score to graduate.